sanzidsadik03/sanzidsadik03/README.md

 ### 📌 Now

 - Innovating on **Keyring-Weavers**
-- Exploring elegant UI/UX for security tools
-- Learning advanced JavaScript techniques
+- Learning SQA

 ---

 ### ✨ Quote

-> "Simplicity is the ultimate sophistication." — Leonardo da Vinci
+> LOVE WHAT YOU LOVE BEFORE LIFE TEACHES YOU TO LOVE WHAT IS LOST

 ---